 Address: 6a Nicolson Street, Edinburgh EH8 9DH

-Website: https://spoonedinburgh.co.uk/
+Website: https://www.wuzhenofchina.co.uk/

 In a December 2001 BBC TV interview special, Rowling noted that she wrote huge parts of the first Harry Potter book at Nicolson’s.
-She noted during part of the interview that took place in the café:
+She noted during part of the interview that took place in the cafe:

 “This was a really great place to write, because there were so many tables around here that I didn’t feel too guilty about taking a table up too long and that [pointing to the table] was my favorite table.
 I always wanted to try and get that one because it was out of the way in the corner.
 It was just great to look up when you were writing and stop and think about things and be able to look out on the street which was quite busy.
 They were pretty tolerant of me in here partly because one of the owners is my brother-in-law.”

-There is a black plaque outside the building stating that “J.K.
+There is no Harry Potter themed decor beyond the tribute wall, so it is a much calmer place to visit than The Elephant House.
+Outside the building, you can still see the black plaque stating that “J.K.
 Rowling wrote some of the early chapters of Harry Potter in the rooms on the first floor of this building”.
+Note that the plaque is attached to the green building on the corner of Drummond Street, not directly on the restaurant entrance.

 The Elephant House